hoeferg/codewarsJavaScript/README.md

 ## Description

-These set of files is a running track on java code wars I have completed so far.
+These set of files is a running track on JavaScript code wars I have completed so far.
 These are saved to reflect upon as I grow in my career and see how far I have come.

 ### Future Development

-This application will eventually hold the different levels I have completed in Java.
+This application will eventually hold the different levels I have completed in JavaScript.

 ## Deployed Application